Lin84/3310/README.md

-# webstar
+# T9 generator
-Development devstack with webpack 3 and Jest
+Simple all combinations generator app created by using React, Redux, Express and tested by Jest and Enzyme

 ## Getting started
 ### Preparations